fathima-aifa/book-popularity-insight-engine/README.md

 In addition to prediction, the project integrates **Google Gemini (GenAI)** to generate intelligent recommendations for improving book reach, engagement, and marketing strategy.

-## 📊 Dataset Information
+###  Dataset Information

-The dataset used in this project was collected using web scraping techniques with Python (`data_scrape.py`) from online book information sources.
+The dataset was collected using web scraping with Python (`data_scrape.py`) from online book sources and then cleaned and prepared for machine learning.

-After collection, the data was cleaned, processed, and transformed for machine learning use.

-### 📌 Final Dataset Includes:
-- Book title
-- Genre (multi-label)
-- Page count
-- Publication year
-- Book description (text data)
-- Ratings / popularity score (target variable)

 ###  Key Features